maltehedderich/blog/docs/posts/dspy_miprov2.md

 With our data, module, and metric in place, we hand it to the **MIPROv2** (**M**ultiprompt **I**nstruction **PR**oposal **O**ptimizer Version 2).

-MIPROv2 jointly optimizes _instructions_ and _few-shot examples_ for every predictor in your program.
+MIPROv2 jointly optimizes _instructions_ and _few-shot examples_ for every **predictor** (a module that calls an LLM) in your program.
 Under the hood it runs three stages:

 1.  **Bootstrap few-shot candidates**: The teacher model (`claude-opus-4.6`) runs the task on training examples, collecting input-output traces that serve as candidate demonstrations.
 2.  **Propose instructions**: Using the bootstrapped traces and the training data, the teacher generates multiple instruction candidates grounded in the actual failure modes and dynamics of the task.